Create Streets – Researcher and Urban designer

 - Broadly in support of Create Streets aims and values;

-- Either your first degree is likely to be in a subject like Geography, Economics, English or History with a relevant subsequent Master’s Degree in Urban Design, Urban Morphology, Urbanism or Environmental Psychology;
+- Your first degree is likely to be in a subject like Geography, Economics, History or Architecture with a relevant subsequent Master’s Degree or PhD in Urban Design, Urban Morphology, Urbanism or Environmental Psychology;

-- Or you are professionally qualified as an Architect, Chartered Surveyor or Town Planner (ideally MRTPI or MRICS).
+- You might be a professionally qualified as an Architect, Chartered Surveyor or Town Planner (ideally MRTPI or MRICS);

 - However for the right candidate with the right skills, energy and enthusiasm we expect to be flexible;